astromub/NuRiProject/_posts/2025-11-04-trade-strategy-#1.md

 1-Minute Candlestick Chart: For signal clarity.
 10-Second Expiry: For ultra-short-term execution.

-📈 Chart Setup
+📈 Chart Setup : Timeframe of 1-minute candles and an expiry of 10 seconds

-Timeframe: 1-minute candles

-Expiry: 10 seconds

 Indicators:
 Awesome Oscillator (AO): Set to 100 (longer smoothing for clearer momentum) Simple Moving Average (SMA): Set to 20 or 50 (depending on volatility)